MicrosoftDocs/quantum-docs/articles/how-to-work-with-jobs.md

 # Work with Azure Quantum jobs

-When you run a quantum program or solve an optimization problem in Azure Quantum, you create and run a **job**.
+When you run a quantum program in Azure Quantum, you create and run a **job**.
 The steps to create and run a job depend on the job type and the provider and target that you configure for the workspace.